jfhbrook/matanuska/README.md

 ### Up Next

+- Optimize global access constants
+  - Look at the bytecode in the for loop.
+Something is whacky.
 - Add `tflint` and `terraform validate`
 - Add trace events to parser and compiler
 - Swap out `pino` for a different logger in grabthar